totaldebug/atomic-calendar-revive/info.md

          alt="Buy me a Pizza"></a>
 </p>

-{% if prerelease %}

-### NB!: This is a Beta version!

-Not all features may function as expected when using pre-release versions.

-If using a pre-release, we do request that any bugs or unexpected behaviour is reported on Github

-{% endif %}

-{% if selected_tag.replace("v", "").replace(".","") | int = 700  %}

-# v7.0.0

-This release sees some major changes in the way the card functions, when upgrading please check your configuration **before** submitting an issue as many have changed.

-Documentation has been updated to reflect any changes made.

-# Changed configuration options

-- `blacklist` renamed to `blocklist`
-- `whitelist` renamed to `allowlist`
-- `locationWhitelist` changed to `allowlistLocation`
-- added `blocklistLocation`
-- Blocklist and allowlist now changed to use Regex for more flexibility
-- `showDeclined` changed to `hideDeclined`
-- `eventCalName` changed to `name` under each entity
-- added `showCalendarName`
-- added `showMultiDayEventParts`
-- added `showWeekNumber`

-{% endif %}

 # Atomic Calendar Revive

 A _Calendar Card_ for Home Assistant that adds **advanced settings** to allow much